Facebook LinkedIn Instagram YouTube

 The O∆K Policies and Procedures place maximum limits on the number of undergraduate students a circle may initiate based on the undergraduate population.
 At this time, very few circles ever approach their maximum number.
 If the inclusion of sophomores in significant numbers would conflict with the maximum limit, a circle may petition the National Headquarters for a waiver.
 Waivers will be granted for two years.
 The National Headquarters will monitor the requests and if it becomes necessary to change the maximum percentage allowed for all circles, the National Headquarters will work with the Mission Committee to propose recommended changes to the maximum levels.

-• OΔK has redoubled its commitment to increasing our recognition of individuals of underrepresented populations.
+• OΔK has redoubled its commitment to increasing recognition of individuals from underrepresented populations.

-• In order for OΔK to have the membership representative of the future of this country, this world, we need our circles to expand their recruitment practices.
+• For OΔK to have membership representative of the future of this country and the world, we need our circles to expand their recruitment practices.

-• The recommendations in this section are designed to held guide circles to seeking out the leaders who may not be recognized in traditional leadership programs.
+• The recommendations in this section are designed to guide circles in seeking out leaders who may not be recognized in traditional leadership programs.

 • Move beyond traditional avenues of recruitment.

-• Target online recruiting efforts at Historically Black, Hispanic/Latino, Asian and other fraternities and sororities.
+• Be sure to include recruiting efforts through Historically Black, Hispanic/Latino, Asian, and other fraternities and sororities.

-• Host online information sessions specifically for these and other groups that may be traditionally underrepresented in your membership.
+• Host online information sessions specifically for these groups and others that may be traditionally underrepresented in your membership.

-• Invite faculty/staff members with connections to Multicultural Centers or other special programs to recommend leaders for membership.
+• Invite faculty/staff members with connections to special programs to recommend leaders for membership.

-• The most important factor is to open the recruitment process to those populations that are underrepresented in your circle and even your institution.
+• The most crucial factor is to open the recruitment process to underrepresented populations within your circle and even your institution.

 Selection based on the Five Pillars: Horizontal v.
 Vertical Leadership

 • Recruitment and selection from the five pillars should look for leaders who have either breadth across multiple pillars or depth in one pillar.
-This is the process of looking for Horizontal Leadership or Vertical Leadership.
+This involves identifying Horizontal Leadership or Vertical Leadership.

 • Horizontal Leader: One engaged as a leader in many different pillars of campus life.